 In the literature the terms "museum network" and "museum system" are not clearly defined.
 Therefore, it seems appropriate to propose, even if briefly, a differentiation between these terms referring to the paradigms of the vital systemic approach (Golinelli, 2011).
 A museum network can be defined as a structural arrangement produced by the establishment of cooperative ties among several museum organizations, or the set of museum-components and the relationships between them.
 In a holistic perspective, a museum system can be seen as a management structure: it will originate when some of the pre-set relationships between the museums of the network are actually implemented to achieve a specific objective.
-The museum system can therefore be defined as a structure-network of active museums.
-Therefore, multiple systems (or sub-systems) can emerge from a museum network, depending on the specific activity that they aim to carry out jointly.
-It should be noted that the term network will be used to indicate systemic management models based on network organizational structures (Golinelli, 2012; Iaffaldano & Mariella, 2014; Montella, 2003 and 2009).
+The museum systems (or sub-systems) can emerge from a museum network, depending on the specific activity that they aim to carry out jointly.
+It should be noted that the term network will be used to indicate system-ic management models based on network organizational structures (Golinelli, 2012; Iaffaldano & Mariella, 2014; Montella, 2003 and 2009).